 Seriously Cleveland, I heard it rocks and not just because there is a Rock and Roll museum in the city (which I never made it to, sorry), but the visit was for more personal reasons and connecting with family there.
 But along the way, I also discovered that Cleveland and for that matter, the entire region of Northern Ohio is quite spectacular – so I get it and want to show you all the good stuff.
-BTW, I was only traveling around with my cell phone, so the pictures here are mostly on my Samsung Note, not my usual best but hope you don’t mind – you’ll still get the general look and vibe of the area.
+BTW, I was only traveling around with my cell phone, so the pictures here are mostly on my Samsung Note, not my usual best but hope you don’t mind – you’ll still get the general look and vibe of the area and a visit to Cleveland, Ohio.

 Old world charm mixed in with contemporary architecture